To use web3 and interact with the contracts, we must instance web3 with a provider. To do so we can use RSK public nodes:

 }

-Further reading: setSubnodeOwner
+Further reading: setSubnodeOwner.

 Have a look at the Resolve a name and Public Resolver Contract section for further information.